 87-4-601.
 Sale of fish or spawn.
-(1) Until June 30, 2028, a person issued a paddlefish tag under 87-2-306 who legally takes a paddlefish from the Yellowstone River between the burlington northern railroad bridge at Glendive to the North Dakota state line during an authorized paddlefish season may donate the paddlefish roe, or eggs, to a Montana nonprofit corporation as specified in subsection (2) for processing and marketing as caviar.
+(1) Until June 30, 2028, a person issued a paddlefish tag under 87-2-306 who legally takes a paddlefish from the Yellowstone River between the railroad bridge at Glendive to the North Dakota state line during an authorized paddlefish season may donate the paddlefish roe, or eggs, to a Montana nonprofit corporation as specified in subsection (2) for processing and marketing as caviar.
 A paddlefish may be brought only to the Intake fishing access site for donation to the paddlefish roe donation program and must be a properly tagged, whole paddlefish.
 Roe separated from the paddlefish is not acceptable for donation to the program.
 A paddlefish intentionally cut in any manner to identify its sex is also unacceptable for donation to the program.

 (2) The department shall develop rules for selecting one Montana nonprofit organization to accept paddlefish egg donations and process and market the eggs as caviar.
 The department shall also develop rules for the marketing and sale of caviar under this section.